 - Referential integrity constraints

-- Every domain must contain atomic values(smallest indivisible units) it means composite and multi-valued attributes are not allowed.
+- Every domain must contain atomic values(smallest indivisible units) which means composite and multi-valued attributes are not allowed.

-- We perform datatype check here, which means when we assign a data type to a column we limit the values that it can contain.
-Eg. If we assign the datatype of attribute age as int, we cant give it values other then int datatype.
+- We perform a datatype check here, which means when we assign a data type to a column we limit the values that it can contain.
+Eg. If we assign the datatype of attribute age as int, we can’t give it values other than int datatype.

 - These are called uniqueness constraints since it ensures that every tuple in the relation should be unique.

-- Null values are not allowed in the primary key, hence Not Null constraint is also a part of key constraint.
+- Null values are not allowed in the primary key, hence Not Null constraint is also part of the key constraint.

-In the above table, EID is the primary key, and first and the last tuple has the same value in EID ie 01, so it is violating the key constraint.
+Explanation: In the above table, EID is the primary key, and the first and the last tuple have the same value in EID ie 01, so it is violating the key constraint.

-- Entity Integrity constraints says that no primary key can take NULL value, since using primary key we identify each tuple uniquely in a relation.
+- Entity Integrity constraints say that no primary key can take a NULL value, since using the primary key we identify each tuple uniquely in a relation.

-In the above relation, EID is made primary key, and the primary key cant take NULL values but in the third tuple, the primary key is null, so it is a violating Entity Integrity constraints.
+Explanation: In the above relation, EID is made the primary key, and the primary key can’t take NULL values but in the third tuple, the primary key is null, so it is violating Entity Integrity constraints.

-- The Referential integrity constraints is specified between two relations or tables and used to maintain the consistency among the tuples in two relations.
+- The Referential integrity constraint is specified between two relations or tables and used to maintain the consistency among the tuples in two relations.

-- This constraint is enforced through foreign key, when an attribute in the foreign key of relation R1 have the same domain(s) as the primary key of relation R2, then the foreign key of R1 is said to reference or refer to the primary key of relation R2.
+- This constraint is enforced through a foreign key, when an attribute in the foreign key of relation R1 has the same domain(s) as the primary key of relation R2, then the foreign key of R1 is said to reference or refer to the primary key of relation R2.